Mutation accumulation experiments: Derived Estimates of Mutational Parameters

 Mutation accumulation experiments are an important means by which to estimate mutational parameters.
 As the name suggests, these parameters define the rate at which different types of mutations occur in a given organism.
 Their estimation is important because mutations are the ultimate source of genetic variation as well as being involved in the pathogenesis of many common diseases.
 As such, understanding how often they occur, as well as what consequences they are likely to carry when they do occur can yield significant insight into these issues.
-The mutation rate in the nuclear genome varies quite significantly across species, while that of the mitochondrial genome is much more consistent, with most estimates of this latter parameter in unicellular and multicellular eukaryotes ranging from 0.76 to 1.6 x 10^{−7} mutations per site per generation.
+The mutation rate in the nuclear genome varies quite significantly across species, while that of the mitochondrial genome is much more consistent, with most estimates of this latter parameter in unicellular and multicellular eukaryotes ranging from 0.76 to 1.6 × 10^{−7} mutations per site per generation.
 Since these parameters have been ascertained for only a small number of species because of how labor intensive this approach can be, a significant amount of this type of work has been done in various model organisms.